carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 We will be exploring this data throughout this episode.
 By the end of this episode, you will be able to understand and explain the metadata output.

 > ## Data Tip - Object names
 > To improve code readability, file and object names should be used that make it clear what is in the file.
-The data for this episode cover Amsterdam, and is from Band 9, so we'll use a naming convention of `raster_ams_b9`.
+The data for this episode covers Amsterdam, and is from Band 9, so we'll use a naming convention of `raster_ams_b9`.
 {: .callout}

 ## Visualize a Raster